klustic/AlmondRocks/README.md

 ## Running *AlmondRocks*
 You can either run in *server* or *relay* mode.
 Each has its own options, which you can see by specifying the mode and **-h**.
+- Server mode: Run on machine with connectivity to Internet.
+Listens for relays, and for SOCKS clients.
+- Relay mode: Run on host in destination network.
+Calls out to the AlmondRocks server.

-When using default ports on the *server*, the *relay* should connect to port 4433, and SOCKS clients should use port 1080.
+When using default ports on the *server*, the *relay* should connect to public.IP.of.server:4433 and SOCKS clients on the server should connect to 127.0.0.1:1080.

-So an example proxychains configuration file located on the server would contain:
+An example proxychains configuration file located on the server would contain:

 **/etc/procychains.conf**
 ```